Prague Architecture Walking Tour

 What to Expect

 Prague is considered to be one of the architectural gems of the world with an eclectic mix of building types covering a thousand years of history.
 When the historic centre of the city was inscribed onto the UNESCO World Heritage List in 1992, the report stated that it “represents one of the most prominent world centres of creative life in the field of urbanism and architecture across generations”.
-People that do this tour want to know 1) Why the city looks like it does, 2) Who designed it and 3) How was it affected during WW2 and Communism.

 Like the sound of it?
 This is a specialised tour so tickets are a little more expensive than the regular scheduled tours.
 If you don’t see anything scheduled to suit you then simply contact me to get options for date/times.
 If you want it as a private tour we’ll agree details and when you are ready to book I’ll send you a secure booking link.
 After payment you’ll receive the confirmation containing the meeting point details, photos, map and my contact details.
 You’ll receive a reminder email 48 hours before your tour but if you have any questions feel free to Contact Me.